sandhya212/AutomaticArchetypes/Readme.txt

 Please cite the above paper if you use our code in your research.

-Code authors - Prof. Dr. Volker Roth and Dr.Sandhya Prabhakaran,
+Code authors - Prof. Dr. Volker Roth and Dr. Sandhya Prabhakaran,
                Department of Mathematics and Computer Science
                University of Basel, Switzerland